rickstaa/panda-autograsp/README.md

 ```

 #### Build the panda_autograsp documentation
-Building panda_autograsp’s documentation requires a few extra dependencies – specifically, sphinx and a few plugins.

-To install the dependencies required, simply change directories into the autolab_core source and run
+Building panda_autograsp’s documentation requires a few extra dependencies (see dependencies above).
+To install the documentation dependencies, simply change directories into the panda_autograsp source and run

-$ pip install .[docs]

-Then, go to the docs directory and run make with the appropriate target.
-For example,

-$ cd docs/
-$ make html
+`pip install .[docs]`

-will generate a set of web pages.
-Any documentation files generated in this manner can be found in docs/build.
+Then go into the `docs/` directory and make the documentation using the `make html` command.
+After the make command has finished the documentation files generated in this manner can be found in docs/build.

 ### Use the supplied singularity image